vsshetter/M2_Embsys/Project/2_Architecture/README.md

 * The KY-032 Dual Axis Joystick module uses a uses a biaxial potentiometer to control the X and Y axis.
 When pushed down, it activates a switch.
 Based on the PS2 controller's joystick, it's used to control a wide range of projects from RC vehicles to color LEDs.
 # LEDS
 * These are used as replacement for buzzers.
+# SUBSYSTEM & OTHERS
+Motor Driver Unit:
+Helps in driving the motor for our movement of object by providing required power for them(we use motor driver L293).